 These things get corrected in underwriting and are really nothing to worry about.

-Issues come up when people put down they are employed by a certain company when they are not or the employer is completely made up by the application to make it look like a real company.
+Issues come up when people put down that they are employed by a certain company when they are not, or the employer is completely made up by the application to make it look like a real company.
 Those are not honest mistakes.

 Another example of someone being dishonest is when a homeowner tries to refinance a rental property as a primary or secondary residence.

 Why Consumer Protection Is Important To Homeowners And Lenders